the-valluvarsploit/PayloadsAllTheThings/XSS Injection/README.md

   });
 </script>
 ```
-This script uses the fetch API to send a request to a specific URL (https://<SESSION>.burpcollaborator.net) using the HTTP POST method.
-The request is sent in "no-cors" mode, which means that the browser will not check for a valid CORS (Cross-Origin Resource Sharing) header on the server's response.
-The body of the request is set to the current value of the document.cookie property, which contains all of the cookies for the current page.
-This means that the cookies for the current page will be sent to the specified URL in the body of the request.
+**ChatGPT Explanation:**
+This JavaScript code uses the fetch function to send a POST request to a specified URL (in this case, https://<SESSION>.burpcollaborator.net) with the current document's cookies as the request body.
+The mode: 'no-cors' option is included to bypass the same-origin policy, which would otherwise block the request.
+This allows the attacker to send the victim's cookies to a server under their control.
+If the victim is currently logged in to the website, the attacker can use the stolen cookies to impersonate the victim and potentially gain unauthorized access to their account.

 ### UI redressing